 As with most areas of science, though, we’re continuing to learn, experiment, and refine our understanding.
 There are things we understand well, and things we’re less certain of and trying to understand better.

 One thing we’re absolutely certain of is that there is a direct relationship between blood THC concentration and impaired driving ability.
 To quote one scientific review of the available research related to smoking marijuana and driving: Smoking marijuana has been shown to affect a number of driving-related skills.
 Laboratory, simulator and instrumented vehicle studies have shown that marijuana can impair critical abilities necessary for safe driving such as responding to unexpected events – emergency braking; cause problems with road tracking – land position variability; decrease divided attention – target recognition; impair cognitive performance – attention maintenance; and impair executive functions – route planning, decision making and risk taking.

 It doesn’t matter whether you smoke, vape, or eat a THC-laced edible; if you’re high from marijuana, you’re increasing the risk to yourself and others if you get behind the wheel.

-If you get pulled over, the cops aren’t going to accept “it was just a THC brownie” or I have a medical condition as an excuse; you’re getting a well-deserved ticket, and possibly jail time.
+If you get pulled over and show signs of impairment, the cops aren’t going to accept “it was just a THC brownie” or I have a medical condition as an excuse; you’re getting a well-deserved ticket, and possibly jail time.
 And if you cause a crash, the legal consequences of being under the influence of marijuana are always more severe than if you had been sober.

 Driving on weed is dangerous.
 It’s also completely unnecessary.
 We all carry smartphones that are capable of calling an Uber, Lyft, taxi, friend, parent, great-uncle who lives nearby, etc. There’s no excuse for putting the lives of yourself and others in danger by getting behind the wheel stoned.